johnboy007/tech-test-dotnet-backend/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implementation of part 1 & 2?

+1. Instantiation of DbContext in a loop:
+•	Creating a new instance of DbContext inside the loop is inefficient and can lead to performance issues.
+It should be instantiated once and reused.
+2. Lack of Dependency Injection:
+•	The DbContext should be injected via the constructor rather than being instantiated directly within the method.
+This makes the code more testable and adheres to the Dependency Injection principle.
+3. Magic Numbers:
+•	The numbers 2 and 1 used to adjust the despatch date for weekends are magic numbers.
+They should be replaced with named constants for better readability.
+4. Public Field:
+•	The _mlt field is public, which is not a good practice.
+It should be private or protected and follow naming conventions (e.g., _maxLeadTime).
+5. Single Responsibility Principle:
+•	The Get method is doing too much: fetching data, calculating lead times, and adjusting for weekends.
+This should be broken down into smaller methods.
+6. Variable Naming:
+•	Variable names like ID, s, and lt are not descriptive.
+They should be renamed to more meaningful names.

 Q2.
 What best practices have you used while implementing your solution?

 Q3.
 What further steps would you take to improve the solution given more time?